What to do When Your Child Refuses to Visit the Other Parent

-- Do I do my best--no matter how I may really feel--to encourage my children to visit their other parent?
+- Do I do my best--no matter how I may feel--to encourage my children to visit their other parent?

 - Do I tell my children that although I miss them, I’m fine when they’re away?

-- Do I help my children pack everything they need so that their time with the other parent will run smoothly as possible?
+- Do I help my children pack everything they need so that their time with the other parent will run as smoothly as possible?